landlawd/rtbquerytool/README.md

 Everything else is written in the code file header comments.

-Output data from large-scale test runs in the data folder.
+Output data from large-scale test runs are stored in the data folder.

 Use at your own risk.